Barleead/Quilting/README.md

 - To exit the virtual environment type “deactivate” in the git/terminal window.

 Note: The QR codes on the Patterns page may not be scannable as the trial may have expired.
 However, they will still work as buttons.
 Also, I have items in the img folder that are not yet included in the project.
 I am wanting to use them later.
+The key for line 17 on Contact.html is missing.
+Before sending an email please input the code 1Hx6UWBlA_Bu8x1bA inside the quotation marks on that line.

 **Acknowledgements:**